-- Helping us reach new supporters around the state, via outreach events
+- Helping us reach new supporters around the state, via outreach events.

-- Attending legislative meetings and lobbying in support of clean air and clean energy bills
+- Attending legislative meetings and lobbying in support of clean air and clean energy bills.

-- Joining HEAL staff at the Capitol during the legislative session and managing citizen lobbyists and other volunteers
+- Joining HEAL staff at the Capitol during the legislative session and managing citizen lobbyists and other volunteers (spring intern only).

 - Researching and writing to support our campaigns, such as: working to transition as quickly as possible away from dirty coal power plants, pushing renewable energy, and fighting for solutions to Utah’s air pollution problem.